sindresorhus/Settings/readme.md

 - [Medis](https://getmedis.com) - A Redis GUI by [Zihua Li](https://github.com/luin)
 - [vChewing IME](https://github.com/vChewing/vChewing-macOS) - Next-generation bopomofo-phonetic Chinese input method by [The vChewing Project](https://github.com/vChewing)

-Want to tell the world about your app that is using Preferences?
+Want to tell the world about your app that is using this package?
 Open a PR!

 ## Maintainers